 14. Bring eyeshades.
 They are for your eyes what earplugs are for your ears -- and they're especially important if your room doesn't have blackout curtains.

 16. Or at least bring your own pillowcase.
-If packing a whole extra set of sheets isn't an option, bring the pillowcase from the bed back home, to enjoy its worn-in feeling and smell from home.
+If packing a whole extra set of sheets isn't an option, bring the pillowcase from your bed back home, to enjoy its worn-in feeling and familiar smell.

 17. Spray your room.
 The chemicals used to clean hotel rooms or launder sheets can be a little overpowering.
 Add your own scent with a spritz or two of a gentle linen spray you bring from home.
-Ones with lavender are often known to be soothing.
+(Consider one with a lavender scent, which is known to be soothing; here's one travel-size option from Amazon.)

 Preparing to Hit the Hay